gomeshun/pyLeptophilicDM/README.md

 and other common python packages (numpy, pandas, etc.)

+# How to install pyLeptophilicDM
+- install `git` on your computer.
+- 'git clone' this project.

 # Modules
 ## `model.py`
 Define `Model` class to descibe Leptophilic DM model.